Skip to Content

 • Annual Program Retreat

 Every year the Therapeutics and Pharmacology (TAP) Program sponsors a student-organized research retreat, which includes student talks, poster sessions, and keynote speakers.
 The retreat is considered to be a valued time where students can interact with faculty while enjoying a simple reprieve from the lab.
+For more information regarding the TAP Retreat, contact Dawn Wolf-Taylor at [email protected]

 Blurred hand

-2022-2023 TAP Student Council
+2024-25 TAP Student Council

 The mission of the TAP Student Council is to cultivate community within the TAP program.
-The Student Council represents the perspectives and concerns of the student body by providing a variety of events, activities, programs, outreaches, and services to enliven, encourage, and mobilize the TAP community.
+The Student Council represents the perspectives and concerns of the student body by providing a variety of events, activities, programs, outreach, and services to enliven, encourage, and mobilize the TAP community.

 Chair

-Assistant Chair
+Communication Chair

 Retreat Coordinator